Lazy Susan: History

 Part of the mystery arises from the variety of devices that were grouped under the term "dumb waiter" (today written dumbwaiter).
 An early 18th-century British article in The Gentleman's Magazine describes how silent machines had replaced garrulous servants at some tables and, by the 1750s, Christopher Smart was praising the "foreign" but discreet devices in verse.
 It is, however, almost certain that the devices under discussion were wheeled serving trays similar to those introduced by Thomas Jefferson to the United States from France, where they were known as étagères.
 At some point during or before the third quarter of the 18th century, the name dumb waiter also began to be applied to rotating trays.
-(Jefferson never had a Lazy Susan at Monticello, but he did construct a box-shaped rotating book stand and, as part of serving "in the French style", employed a revolving dining-room door whose reverse side supported a number of shelves.).
+(Jefferson never had a lazy Susan at Monticello, but he did construct a box-shaped rotating book stand and, as part of serving "in the French style", employed a revolving dining-room door whose reverse side supported a number of shelves.).
 By the 1840s, Americans were applying the term to small lifts carrying food between floors as well.
 The success of George W. Cannon's 1887 mechanical dumbwaiter popularised this usage, replacing the previous meanings of "dumbwaiter".

-The Lazy Susan was initially uncommon enough in the United States for the utopianist Oneida Community to be credited with its invention.
+The lazy Susan was initially uncommon enough in the United States for the utopianist Oneida Community to be credited with its invention.
 They employed the devices as part of their practice of communal living, making food easily and equally available to residents and visitors at meals.
 An American patent was issued in 1891 to Elizabeth Howell for "certain new and useful Improvements in Self-Waiting Tables".
-Howell's device ran more smoothly and did not permit bread crumbs to fall into the space between the Lazy Susan and the table.
+Howell's device ran more smoothly and did not permit bread crumbs to fall into the space between the lazy Susan and the table.

-Despite various folk etymologies linking the name to Jefferson and Edison's daughters, the earliest use of these "serviettes" or "butler's assistants" being called a Lazy Susan dates to the 1903 Boston Journal:
+Despite various folk etymologies linking the name to Jefferson's and Edison's daughters, the earliest use of these "serviettes" or "butler's assistants" being called a lazy Susan dates to the 1903 Boston Journal:

 John B. Laurie, as the resuscitator of "Lazy Susan", seems destined to leap into fortune as an individual worker.
 "Lazy Susan" is a step toward solving the ever-vexing servant problem.
 She can be seen, but not heard, nor can she hear, she simply minds her business and carries out your orders in a jiffy.